theos/theos.dev/docs/Packaging.md

 As with standard Debian packages, maintainer scripts can be added to your project to be run at various points throughout its (un)install cycle.

-The scripts should be placed in $THEOS_LAYOUT_DIRECTORY and include:
+The scripts should be placed in $THEOS_LAYOUT_DIR and include:

 - `preinst`
 	- A script to be run *prior* to your package's installation